lazarevzubov/Ultimate-Swift-Code-Style-Guidelines/README.md

 _Not going deeply into the topic, since each CVS has its own guidelines._

 Every commit is atomic and present a meaningful and working state of the project.
 Checking out at any commit results in a working software.
-Considering this two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.
+Considering these two rules, an engineer shall think thoroughly about implementation phases, or refactoring steps.

 Commit name is formulated in the imperative case ("Do the thing").
-Complrehensive details are optional and separated by a blank line if present.
+Comprehensive details are optional and separated by a blank line if present.

 Any temporary code, anything is committed.
 Otherwise it will live while the repository does.